Detection of Gravitational Wave Signals from Precessing Binary Black Hole Systems using Convolutional Neural Network: Methodology

-For classifier II the training dataset is equally divided into three parts: noise, aligned signals and precessing signals.
-The component masses for each binary range from $5 M_{\odot}$ to $95 M_{\odot}$ which are drawn from uniform distribution.
-Spins of each black hole in the binary system are also drawn from uniform distribution such that the parameters $\chi_{eff}$ and $\chi_{p}$ both range from 0.1 to 0.9 for aligned and precessing spins system, respectively.
-The extrinsic parameters of each signal, such as right ascension, declination, polarization angle, phase and inclination angle are taken to be same as given in \cite{krastev2020detection}.
-As mentioned earlier, the aligned and precessing signals are simulated using IMRPhenom models.
-Figure \ref{fig:Model-IIB}).

-Each signal is injected in 1 sec noise time-series such that the merger (peak) time of the signal lies between 0.9 to 0.91 sec.
-The amplitude of each signal has been re-scaled by optimal $\SNR$ \cite{optSNR}.
-We have chosen the optimal $\SNR$ varying between $10$ and $20$, randomly assigned to each signal.
-Each time-series is whitened by its noise PSD.
-We incorporate both kinds of noises to generate the datasets: Gaussian noise generated by advanced $\LIGO$'s $\PSD$ at zero-detuned high-power and real noise generated by $\O3$ $\PSD$ for the two detectors(L1 and H1).
-A sample of training dataset containing whitened strain data of noise, aligned and precessing BBH waveforms is shown in Figure \ref{fig:Model-I}.
+The component masses for each binary range from $5 M_{\odot}$ to $95 M_{\odot}$, drawn from a uniform distribution.
+Spins of each black hole in the binary system are also drawn from a uniform distribution such that the parameters $\chi_{\text{eff}}$ and $\chi_{\text{p}}$ both range between $0.1$ and $0.9$ for aligned and precessing spins system, respectively.
+The extrinsic parameters of each signal, such as right ascension, declination, polarization angle, phase, and inclination angle, are the same as given in \cite{krastev2021detection}.
+The signals are injected in a one-second noise time series such that the signal's merger (peak) time lies between $0.9$ to $0.91$ sec.
+The injected signals have $\SNR$ between 10 and 20.
+There are two ways to get the $\SNR$ to a desired range. (a) As $\SNR$ is inversely proportional to the distance of the sources, one can fix a specific distance range to fix the $\SNR$ range. (b) Another option would be to scale the injected normalized signals with the desired $\SNR$.
+The optimal $\SNR$ is used to normalize the injected signals.
+For training and testing, the whitened time series are required.
+The whitening process involves coloring the time series using the estimated noise $\PSD$.
+A typical training dataset containing whitened strain data with pure noise and with aligned and precessing waveforms is shown in Figure \ref{fig:Model-I}.
+To generate the simulated events for testing purposes, we have used Gaussian noise colored by advanced $\LIGO$'s zero-detuned high-power $\PSD$.
+Whereas, for analyzing the real events from the first three observation runs (O1, O2, and O3), we have colored the Gaussian noise by the O3 $\PSD$s ~\cite{aligoO3H1PSD, aligoO3L1PSD}.